The Athletic:

 Both prototypes were built in Figma Make across two evenings.

-Generative design tools have a consistent failure mode.
-You prompt a fix, the model's attention narrows, and something unrelated silently regresses.
+Generative design tools have a consistent failure mode that nobody talks about honestly: you prompt a fix, the model's attention narrows, and something unrelated silently regresses.
 A nav cluster disappears.
 A label lands on top of a pull quote.
 A scroll container looks complete but isn't wired.

-Across eight screens, I caught and drove through roughly a dozen of these regressions.
-Some I saw in the moment.
-Some I only caught by diffing the new screenshot against the previous one.
+Across eight screens I caught and drove through roughly a dozen of these regressions.
+Some in the moment.
+Some only by diffing the new output against the previous version.

 Generative tools produce screens.
 Designers produce shipped products.
-The distinction is everything.
+The distinction is everything and it's entirely invisible unless you're the one catching the regressions.

 In Closing